Education in Europe

 Regional Advisors

-Teach For All's European Advisory Council and UK Board build awareness of and support for Teach For All's work and impact in Europe and around the world.
+Teach For All's UK Board builds awareness of and support for Teach For All's work and impact in Europe and around the world.